 All pregnant individuals in the authorized age group are eligible and recommended to be vaccinated as soon as possible, at any stage in pregnancy, as COVID-19 infection during pregnancy can be severe, and the benefits of vaccination outweigh the risks.
 Vaccination may be considered at any gestational age, including the first trimester.
-While pregnant individuals were not included in Phase III trials for COVID-19 vaccines, an mRNA vaccine is preferred due to published safety data.
-Recently published preliminary analyses of 35,691 pregnant women in the United States who received an mRNA COVID-19 vaccine did not reveal any safety signals.
-In addition, over 100,000 people who are pregnant are enrolled in a COVID-19 vaccine pregnancy registry in in the USA.
-These people are being followed in their pregnancy to continue to monitor the safety of COVID-19 vaccines in pregnancy.
-A viral vector vaccine is not preferred in pregnancy because if VITT (Vaccine-Induced Thrombotic Thrombocytopenia), an extremely rare blood clotting condition, were to occur in a pregnant person, there is increased complexity in the medical care.
+While pregnant individuals were not included in Phase III trials for COVID-19 vaccines, real-world safety data for hundreds of thousands of pregnant individuals that have received COVID-19 vaccines are now available and did not reveal any safety signals.

 Pregnancy is a known risk factor for COVID-19 associated morbidity with data consistently illustrating that pregnant individuals are at increased risk for hospitalization, ICU admission, mechanical ventilation, and death compared to non-pregnant individuals.
-As a result, many Canadian centres, including Ontario, are facing increased numbers of pregnant individuals infected with COVID-19 being admitted to hospital and ICU.
 For many pregnant individuals in Canada, the risk of being unvaccinated and susceptible to COVID-19 is substantial.